1jour1vin

 About the wine:

-Notes of candied lemon zest and orange, a touch of lemonade and a light gingerbread aroma emerge from the delicately savory Languedoc Cuvée Sainte Agnès Blanc 2023 (a blend of Roussanne, Grenache Blanc and Gris, and Clairette, vinified and aged in large oak barrels) before gently evolving into an orange wine profile, with subtle oxidative notes, a touch of bitterness and a delicately phenolic finish.
-Balanced and long on the palate, this is a well-structured wine to accompany meals, but with a slightly accelerated evolution.
-It may not appeal to everyone, but it will delight those who dare to serve it with roast chicken and cream sauce.
-Drink between 2025 and 2029.
+Notes of candied lemon zest and orange, a hint of lemonade, and a subtle hint of gingerbread emerge from the delicately salty Languedoc Cuvée Sainte Agnès Blanc 2023 (a blend of Roussanne, Grenache Blanc and Gris, and Clairette, vinified and aged in large oak barrels) before gently evolving into an orange wine profile, with subtle oxidative notes, a hint of bitterness, and a delicately phenolic finish.
+Balanced and long on the palate, this is a well-structured wine to accompany meals, though it is maturing slightly faster than expected.
+It may not appeal to everyone, but it will delight those who dare to serve it with roast chicken accompanied by a cream sauce.
+Best enjoyed between 2025 and 2029.

 Loading...